-A Three-Day Online Retreat for FCM Members & Non-Members
+A Five-Day Online Wisdom Path Retreat for FCM Members

 Please note that your registration does not guarantee acceptance into the retreat.
 Once registration has closed, all who registered will be considered for acceptance into the retreat.
 You will be notified if you have been accepted into the retreat within a few days of the closing of registration.

 The retreat registrar will be sending additional information to accepted registrants before the retreat including daily schedules, Zoom instructions and suggestions to help prepare you for a meaningful retreat experience from your home.